fberger/emacskeys/README.markdown

 EmacsKeys provides the following features:

 * EmacsKeys.kms - A Keyboard Mapping Scheme for Qt Creator that can be imported in Options -> Environment -> Keyboard.
-It overrides some the standard key bindings used in Qt Creator and replaces them with Emacs ones.
-C-s, C-x,s, C-x,C-s, C-x,C-w.
+It overrides some of the standard key bindings used in Qt Creator and replaces them with Emacs
+ones: C-s, C-x,s, C-x,C-s, C-x,C-w.

 * Kill ring - the Emacs kill ring allows you to maintain a history of your clipboards content.
-Caveat: It only works when text is inserted with C-W, M-w, C-k, M-d and M-Backspace.
+Caveat: It only works when text is inserted into it with C-W, M-w, C-k, M-d and M-Backspace.

 * The following keys work as expected: C-n, C-p, C-a, C-e, C-b, C-f, M-b, M-f, M-d, M-Backspace, C-d, M-<, M->, C-v, M-v, C-Space, C-k, C-y, M-y, C-w, M-w.